Andrei1207/42-libft/README.md

 ## Restrictions & Technical considerations

- • Funcions can't have more than 25 lines
+ • Funcions can't have more than 25 lines <br />
- • Declaring global variables is strictly forbidden.
+ • Declaring global variables is strictly forbidden.<br />
- • Helper functions to break down a more complex function defined as static functions to restrict their scope to the appropriate file.
+ • Helper functions to break down a more complex function defined as static functions to restrict their scope to the appropriate file.<br />
- • All files must be placed at the root of the repository.
+ • All files must be placed at the root of the repository.<br />
- • Every .c file must compile with the following flags:-Wall-Wextra-Werror.
+ • Every .c file must compile with the following flags:-Wall-Wextra-Werror.<br />
  • Must use the ar command to create your library.
-The use of libtool is strictlyforbidden.
+The use of libtool is strictlyforbidden.<br />
- • libft.a must be created at the root of the repository
+ • libft.a must be created at the root of the repository<br />

 | Function      | Description                                                                           |